Azure/azure-sdk/docs/rust/introduction.md

 * For module and method names, always use lowercase e.g., `get_iot_device()`.
 * For type names, use PascalCase e.g., `IotClient`.

-{% include requirement/MUST id="rust-api-dependencies" %} consult the [Architecture Board] if you wish to use a dependency that is not on the list of [centrally managed dependencies][rust-lang-dependencies].
+{% include requirement/MUST id="rust-api-dependencies" %} consult the [Architecture Board] if you wish to use a dependency that is not on the list of [centrally managed dependencies][rust-lang-workspace-dependencies].

 ### Service Client {#rust-client}